rsx-utoronto/rsx-rover/rover/autonomy/scripts/obstacle_avoidance/DOCUMENTATION.md

         - **Source** = `"base_link"`

         If you have a point (or pose) expressed in the **`base_link`** frame, you multiply it by this transform to express it in the **`map`** frame.

+## Future Goals

+- Currently only supporting cuboid footprint for robot.
+Should be generalized to any convex polygon in future.
+Should also be generalized for 3D shapes.